yanaki/sample-chrome-telnet/README.md

 This sample shows how to develop a telnet hybrid mobile app using Google Chrome APIs in Telerik AppBuilder.
 You can clone this sample in Telerik AppBuilder, explore and modify the code, and build and run it on Android or iOS devices.

-This sample demonstrates how to use the Socket API to connect as a TCP client to aardmud.org on port 4000

 ## Telerik AppBuilder and Chrome APIs

 Google provides an Apache Cordova-based toolchain that lets developers wrap a Chrome App in a native container to make it available for Android and iOS devices.
 For a list of the Chrome Apps APIs that are currently supported for mobile development, click <a href="https://github.com/MobileChromeApps/mobile-chrome-apps/blob/master/docs/APIStatus.md" target="_blank">here</a>.